dotnet/msbuild/documentation/High-level-overview.md

 # What is MSBuild
 MSBuild is a build platform used mainly for .NET and Visual Studio.
 But when referencing MSBuild technically we can divide what MSBuild is in a few main parts:
 - Programming language that uses XML semantics to define build actions and data.
-- A set of common targets that define what a build means.
+- A standard set of scripts authored in the MSBuild language (so called 'common targets') that are shipped together with the MSBuild binaries and that define what a build process means.
-- API and command line program that interprets and manipulates the programming language.
+- API and command line interface that interprets and manipulates the programming language.
 - Build engine that executes a build based on the programming language inputs.

 MSBuild also contains some extensibility aspects that mostly interact with the API and engine.
 These are built to increase customization and interaction capability.